 Acute aquatic toxicity testing methods shall follow methods identified in 40 CFR, part 136, or other U.S. EPA-approved methods, or included in Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition (EPA-821-R-02-012).

-Toxicity testing shall be evaluated and reported using Percent Effect as outlined in sections III.B.3 through 5 of the Toxicity Provisions.
+Toxicity testing shall be evaluated and reported using the statistical approach and Percent Effect as outlined in sections III.B.3 through 5 of the Toxicity Provisions.

+Toxicity testing for any discharges from MS4s to ocean waters shall comply with the Ocean Plan, Appendix III, sections 7.2 and 11.

 Illicit Discharge Detection and Elimination

-The Permittees must monitor to effectively detect and prohibit illicit connections and illegal discharges.
+The Permittees must monitor to effectively detect and prohibit illicit connections and illicit discharges.

-The Permittees must use odor, color, clarity, unusual wildlife morbidity or mortality, sheen, staining, corrosion, unnatural deposits, and other subjective indicators to identify suspected illicit connections or illegal discharges.
+The Permittees must use odor, color, clarity, unusual wildlife morbidity or mortality, sheen, staining, corrosion, unnatural deposits, and other subjective indicators to identify suspected illicit connections or illicit discharges.

 Receiving Waters Monitoring Requirements

 Permittees must perform representative monitoring of the receiving waters to which outfalls in section II.C discharge.
+Representative, for the purposes of section II.F, means monitoring conducted at locations and under conditions that characterize the influence of MS4 discharges on receiving waters, this may include upstream or reference locations, as appropriate, to characterize background conditions and support evaluation of MS4 contributions.

-Receiving waters monitoring must include, at a minimum, all parameters enumerated for sediment monitoring in the Sediment Quality Provisions of the Water Quality Control Plan for Enclosed Bays and Estuaries of California.
+Receiving waters monitoring in enclosed bays and estuaries must include, at a minimum, all parameters enumerated for sediment monitoring in the Sediment Quality Provisions of the Water Quality Control Plan for Enclosed Bays and Estuaries of California.

 Bioassessment Monitoring Requirements